nejdetkadir/flutter_dice_game/README.md

 # flutter_dice_game

 A new Flutter game for learn flutter and dart language.
+For [javascript](https://github.com/nejdetkadir/dice-game) version.

 ## Getting Started